 Once you've mastered these languages, check out any of the following courses to learn how to use them for machine learning:

-If you're looking for a more cohesive approach, our Data Scientist Career Path might be right for you.
+If you're looking for a more cohesive approach, our Data Scientist: Machine Learning Specialist career path might be right for you.
 It'll take the guesswork out of what to learn and in what order.
 It'll also prepare you for other types of tasks, in addition to machine learning work.